Prorated Rent Calculator

-For the sake of the example, let's make two following assumptions: you move into a rented flat on 15th September, and the monthly rent is $650.
+In the following example, let's make two assumptions: you move into a rented flat on the 15th of September, and the monthly rent is $650.

-Below you can see one by one each step that is necessary to calculate the prorated rent:
+Below you can see a step-by-step guide on how to calculate the prorated rent:

 - Days in September: 30